Plaistow, Newham: Arts and entertainment

 Aaron Hill, writer and dramatist, lived at Hyde House during his retirement and until his death in 1750.
 William Holl the Younger, noted portrait and figure engraver, was born in Plaistow in 1807.

 Singers David Essex, Ronnie Lane, Sandra Kerr, Jade Ewen, Mumzy Stranger and Alison Hinds were born in Plaistow, as was comedian and folk singer Richard Digance.
-Singer and entertainer Joe Brown was born in Lincolnshire but lived in Plaistow from the age of two.
+Singer and entertainer Joe Brown was born in Lincolnshire, but lived in Plaistow from the age of two.
 Record producer Norman Newell was born in Plaistow.

 A number of grime MCs and DJs have origins in Plaistow, including Ghetts, Durrty Goodz and Crazy Titch.
 Rapper 21 Savage was born in Plaistow and moved as a youth to Atlanta in the United States.

 Actor Terence Stamp attended Tollgate Primary School and Plaistow Grammar School.
-Actor Honor Blackman was born in Plaistow, as were actors Jimmy Akingbola, Ron Pember and Roberta Taylor and comedian, actor and playwright Andi Osho.
+Actor Honor Blackman was born in Plaistow, as were actors Jimmy Akingbola, Ron Pember and Roberta Taylor, and comedian, actor and playwright Andi Osho.

-Sports
+Sport

 Multi-times Olympic athlete Fred Alsop was born in Plaistow in 1938.

 England international footballers Sol Campbell, Tony Cottee, Rob Lee and Martin Peters were born in Plaistow.

 England international speedway rider Reg Fearman was from Plaistow.
-He managed England and Great Britain national teams, and was also Chairman of the British Speedway Promoters' Association.
+He managed England and Great Britain national teams, and was also chairman of the British Speedway Promoters' Association.

-Edward Temme, born in Plaistow, was a member of the British Olympic Water Polo teams of 1928 and 1936 and was the first man to swim the English Channel in both directions.
+Edward Temme, born in Plaistow, was a member of the British Olympic Water Polo teams of 1928 and 1936; he was the first man to swim the English Channel in both directions.
 He is reputed to have swum non-stop in both directions and to have achieved this feat twice.